Fifty Shades teaches women their ‘greatest power comes from being an object of male desire’

 “Women cannot simply opt out of a culture that exploits or harms them.” – Melinda Tankard Reist

 “Fifty Shades is a massively popular cultural phenomenon, perpetuating and reinforcing harmful attitudes about violence against women.
 Women cannot simply opt out of a culture that exploits or harms them.”

 The repercussions are not only for consenting adults, because our children live and breathe in this porn culture.

 “One repercussion is that women start to think there is something wrong with them if they don’t like this stuff.
 And teen girls think this is what ‘romance’ looks like,” says Tankard Reist.

 “How will our young people understand what true intimacy and authentic human connection looks like when porn-based messages about sex dominate their formative environments?”

 “If you’re a Christian, you shouldn’t see this movie.” – Patricia Weerakoon

-Two years ago, when the first film in the series, Fifty Shades of Grey, hit Australian cinemas, Eternity talked to Christian sex therapist and doctor Patricia Weerakoon, who warned Christians to stay away.
+Three years ago, when the first film in the series, Fifty Shades of Grey, hit Australian cinemas, Eternity talked to Christian sex therapist and doctor Patricia Weerakoon, who warned Christians to not see the films.